Kung Fu Tea Calories Guide: Smart Ordering Made Simple

 6. The “Copy-and-Sip” List: 5 Best Low-Sugar Orders

-• Conventional Kung Fu Milk Tea: Want the classic, cozy vibe?
-Go medium size with 30% sugar and Almond milk.
-Add pearls only if you really need the chew (it stays around ~250 calories vs. the typical 370+).
+• Kung Fu Milk Tea: Want the classic cozy order without going overboard?
+Try a medium with 30% sugar and almond milk.
+Add pearls only if you really want the chew.
+This usually lands around 250 calories, instead of the more typical 370+.

-• Mango Green Tea: Your perfect light reset order.
-Ask for a medium size, 30% sugar, and No toppings.
-It’s super light, refreshing, and clocks in at only ~170 calories.
+• Mango Green Tea: This is my go-to reset order.
+Ask for a medium, 30% sugar, and no toppings.
+It is light, fresh, and usually comes in around 170 calories.

 If you also frequent other spots, you might be surprised to see how Chatime calories compare when you swap out the milk

-8. Kung Fu Tea Q&A (The Five Questions)
+8. Kung Fu Tea Q&A: 5 Quick Questions

 What is the lowest-calorie drink at Kung Fu Tea?